AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49464-invoices-shipments-credit-memos-not-moved-back-from-archive.md

 <u>Actual results</u>:

-* No records for shipping, invoice and credit memo if all the IDs are different.
+* No records for shipping, invoice, and credit memos if all the IDs are different.
 * If the order and related records have the same ID, then the records are returned.

 ## Apply the patch